-since its peak of 9.6% in 2010 to 3.8% in June 2019.
-The Los Angeles CSA's relatively higher unemployment rate since 2007 is partly explained by lower job growth rates compared to the U.S. in the utilities, manufacturing, professional and technical services, finance, insurance, government, retail trade, and real estate industries.7
+Although the Los Angeles CSA unemployment rate has been higher than that in the United States since 2007, it fell by 8.0 percentage points, from 12.2% at its peak in 2010 to 4.2% in June 2019.
+In contrast, the United States unemployment rate fell only 5.8 percentage points since its peak of 9.6% in 2010 to 3.8% in June 2019.
+The Los Angeles CSA's higher unemployment rate since 2007 is partly explained by lower job growth rates compared to the United States in the utilities, manufacturing, professional and technical services, finance, insurance, government, retail trade, and real estate industries.

 Nonagricultural Employment.
-As shown on the following table and on Figure 9, the annual rate of change for nonagricultural employment in the Los Angeles CSA has historically been comparable to the nonagricultural employment rates of change in California and the United States.
+As shown on the following table and on Figure 6, the annual rate of change for nonagricultural employment in the Los Angeles CSA has historically been comparable to the nonagricultural employment rates of change in California and the United States.

 Nonagricultural employment in the Los Angeles CSA increased an average of 0.9% per year from 8.1 million in 1990 to 8.9 million in 2000.
 From 2000 to 2010, nonagricultural employment in the Los Angeles CSA increased from 8.9 million to 9.2 million, resulting in an average annual increase of 0.4% per year.
-From 2010 to 2018, nonagricultural employment in the Los Angeles CSA increased from 9.2 million, resulting in an average annual increase of 2.6% per year.
+From 2010 to 2019 (the latest available data), nonagricultural employment in the Los Angeles CSA increased from 9.2 million to 11.6 million, resulting in an average annual increase of 2.6% per year.